MUIREDCap/field_datacrypt/README.md

 ## What This Module Does

 When a user or a participant enters personal data, the module immediatly encrypts it and saves it back to the database in a format like `#ENC#_...`.
 Those personal data are crypted if you export the data anyway.
-If you load a form or generate a report those data are shown encrypted.
-Also is in tab imder `Other exportoptions` at the end a new possibility to export all crypted data with the refering [record_id] as a csv-file for separate documentation.
+If you load a form or generate a report those data are shown decrypted.
+Also is in the tab under `Other export options` at the end a new possibility to export all crypted data with the refering [record_id] as a csv-file for separate documentation.